StuartLab/MiNA/README.md

 **IMPORTANT**
-GitHub does not support downloading single files.
-To "download" the scripts for use click on the script, copy and past it into a text document, and save it with the same filename as it has on the GitHub page.
+GitHub does not support directly downloading single files.
+To "download" the scripts for use click on the script, open the file in browser and click the RAW button to view the script as plain text.
+You may then right click, select save as, and save the file with the filename as shown in the GitHub folder.

 #Table of Contents